 Event-driven traders concentrate heavily in their primary domain.
 Deep expertise in one category drives most of the edge.

-Across prediction markets like Polymarket, Kalshi, and Probable Markets, event-driven traders are the domain specialists who provide the most informed pricing in their area of expertise.
-A crypto-native trader might focus exclusively on token price markets, leveraging on-chain data and protocol knowledge that generalist traders lack.
+Across prediction markets like Polymarket and Kalshi, event-driven traders are the domain specialists who provide the most informed pricing in their area of expertise.
+A crypto-native trader might focus exclusively on token price markets, using on-chain data and protocol knowledge that generalist traders lack.
 A sports bettor trades only NBA or soccer markets, applying statistical models and injury reports.
 A political analyst trades only election and policy markets, applying polling models and historical precedent.

 These traders are identifiable by their concentrated market-type exposure — a Herfindahl index above 0.85 for market categories, meaning the vast majority of their volume is in one type.
 They also show significant capital concentration in their top positions.
 Compare this to directional traders, who spread activity across diverse categories without any single domain dominating their portfolio.